 Kruger National Park travel guide

-at times Kruger National Park seems like not one park, but many.
+Stretching almost 20,000km2 at times Kruger National Park seems like not one park, but many.
 It would take a full ten hours to drive from north to south – and you’d pass through vast ecosystems of thorny acacia, dense woodland, open grassland and tropical riverine forest.
-In fact, it might take even longer; in Kruger, animals have right of way.
+In fact, there's a good chance it would take even longer; in Kruger, animals have right of way.
 Its 147 mammal species include the Big Five, of course – which can be encountered during game drives as well as on foot and during nighttime safaris.
-Giraffe, ostrich, crocodile and the rare African wild dog are amongst the many other animals that call the park home – along with over 500 birds.
+Giraffe, ostrich, crocodile and the rare African wild dog are amongst the many other animals that call the park home, along with over 500 birds.

-Kruger’s diversity doesn’t stop at its nature; there are accommodations, tours and safaris to suit all tastes and budgets – from self-drive campers to indulgent honeymooners, first-time-in-Africa families, or wannabe park rangers.
-In short, deciding to go on holiday to Kruger is just the starting point – this Kruger National Park Travel guide will help you decide when, where – and how.
+Kruger’s diversity doesn’t stop at its nature; there are accommodations, tours and safaris to suit all tastes and budgets – from self drive campers to indulgent honeymooners, first-time-in-Africa families to wannabe park rangers.
+In short, deciding to go on holiday to Kruger is just the starting point; this Kruger National Park Travel guide will help you decide when, where and how.